-- 1. Float-funded activities outstanding as of the end of the reporting period: None - 2.
-Total number of loans outstanding and principle balance as of the end of reporting period: Twelve (12) loans with a balance of \$133,921.36 - 3.
-Parcels acquired or improved with HOME funds that are available for sale as of reporting period: None - 4.
+- 1. Float-funded activities outstanding the end of the reporting period: None - a.
+Total number of loans outstanding and principle balance as of the end of the reporting period: None - 2.
+Parcels acquired or improved with HOME funds that are available for sale as of the end of the reporting period: None - 3.
 Number and amount of loans in default and for which the balance was forgiven or written off during the reporting period: None